PEG Ratio Calculator

 Unlike the famous P/E ratio (described in the price earnings ratio calculator), the PEG ratio take the growth rate of the company into account.
 Hence, it can provide a more well-rounded picture of how attractive investing in a company is.
 Don't worry if this is not clear, the example below will clearly demonstrate the concept.

-How to calculate the PEG ratio?
+How do we calculate the PEG ratio?
 What is a good PEG ratio?

 Calculating the PEG ratio is not complicated.
 There are only 5 steps in the process.
 Let's take Company Alpha with the following reported information as an example: